skyzh/mini-lsm/mini-lsm-book/src/03-memtable.md

 ## Task 3 - Merge Iterator

-Now that you have a lot of mem-tables and SSTs, you might want to merge them to get the latest occurence of a key.
+Now that you have a lot of mem-tables and SSTs, you might want to merge them to get the latest occurrence of a key.
 In `merge_iterator.rs`, we have `MergeIterator`, which is an iterator that merges all iterators *of the same type*.
 The iterator at the lower index position of the `new` function has higher priority, that is to say, if we have: